 Known to form strong mating bonds with each other, lovebirds can live 10 to 25 years, depending on the subspecies.
 Originally from Africa, they have friendly behavior but also make a lot of noise.

-The lifespan of Fischer’s Lovebirds
+Fischer’s Lovebirds

-Very curious bird, friendly parrot, and with a lot of energy.
+Very curious bird, a friendly parrot, and with a lot of energy.
 These birds are expected to live for about 13 years and are very popular as pet birds.

-The lifespan of the Peach-faced Lovebird
+Peach-faced Lovebird

 Known to be friendly, these very popular parrot species are also called the pink-faced lover and have a lifespan of 15 to 25 years.

-Macaw parrot lifespan
+Macaw parrot

 Macaws are a group of parrots that exhibit the main distinguishing features of long tail feathers, large beaks, and often bare, white-featherless faces.
 The lifespan of different species of macaws varies from 20 to 60 years.